unrestt/unrestt/README.md

 <h2 align="left">Hi 👋!
 My name is Bartek and I'm a Junior Developer from Poland</h2>
 <br clear="both">

-<p align="left">My name is Bartosz Kutnik, I am 17 years old, and I come from Toruń, Poland.
-Currently, I am in the 3rd year of high school, studying to become a programming technician, and my journey into the world of programming began in the 8th grade of primary school.
-This fascinating two-year experience is still developing as I delve deeper into coding and algorithms.
-As a programmer, my interests extend beyond just writing code; I am also involved in the broader realm of computer gaming.
-Not only do I program games, but I also test them, which helps me better understand the mechanisms and refine my skills.
-Additionally, I am passionate about creating graphics, which brings me as much joy as programming does.
-As a programmer, I strive to continually broaden my horizons, bringing new, innovative projects to life.</p>
+<p align="left">My name is Bartosz Kutnik, I'm 17 years old, and currently a 4th-year student at a technical high school majoring in software development.
+I've been passionate about programming since the 8th grade of primary school – that's over 4 years of learning, creating, and growing.
+I specialize in building modern, professional websites that combine simplicity, functionality, and clean design.
+I'm constantly exploring new programming languages and technologies to expand my skill set.
+Every day, I work on improving my abilities by creating new projects, learning new concepts, and gaining valuable experience as a developer.</p>

 ###